Kelly Dean, Clinical Intern

 A Little About Me

-I became a therapist because I believe therapy can be a place to reflect, recalibrate, and reconnect with what matters most—especially during uncertainty, change, or loss.
-My work draws from relational/attachment-based therapyCBT-informed tools, and somatic/nervous system–informed practices to help you build awareness and choice with more self-compassion.
-My approach helps you understand why you react the way you do, learn how to regulate your nervous system in the moment, and make more intentional choices in relationships.
+I became a therapist because I believe therapy can be a place to reflect, recalibrate, and reconnect with what matters most, especially during uncertainty, change, or loss.
+My work draws from relational and attachment-based therapy, CBT-informed tools, and somatic and nervous system-informed practices to help you build awareness, self-compassion, and choice.

 If you’re looking for a space to be honest, slow down, and start showing up for yourself in a new way, I’d be glad to work with you.